MMShep97/uiowa-questions/exercise-2/README.md

 3. identify something "interesting" in the data.
 This is open ended and can be anything you want to draw attention to.
-While I've seeded the data in certain ways, I'm not looking for any particular answer (I'm not hiding a single needle in the haystack that you are expected to find)
+While I've seeded the data in certain ways, I'm not looking for any particular answer (I'm not hiding a single needle in the haystack that you are expected to find).

 We are not providing all of the information you need to answer the questions, but you should